 (Note: These are “moderate” only relative to the even more expensive restaurants in the above section.
 Compared to back home, these are expensive.)

-Upstairs in the Rainbow Mall at 2439 South Kihei Road, or in the Dunes golf course in the central valley near Kahului.
+Upstairs in the Rainbow Mall at 2439 South Kihei Road or at the Maui Tropical Plantation in its Mill House location.
 Lunch and dinner.
-Good variety of seafood, meat, flatbreads, sushi and more in a beautiful atmosphere.
+Good variety of seafood, meat, flatbreads, sushi, and more in a beautiful atmosphere.